 It is important to remember that Arbitration is not an Appeal.
 It is designed to replace the role of the Courts in assessing whether there has been a breach of Fair Procedures.
 It is not concerned simply with whether the Decision was right or wrong on matters of fact, but whether it was reached in a fair and procedurally correct manner.

 REHEARING AND REPROCESSING OF CASES

 Occasionally, an Appeals Committee or the Disputes Resolution Authority will require cases to be re-heard or re-processed.
-Where this involves a rehearing, it will sometimes be required that a differently constituted Hearings Committee and/or Competitions Control Committee deal with it.
+This requires two additional matters to be considered: